 Let's look at Knust's injustice—being labeled a slut.
 Throughout all four of the Gospels, we see Jesus encountering prostitutes and adulterers.
 Never once does he call any of them sluts.
 On the contrary, he shows them great mercy and tells them their sins are forgiven on account of their faith in him.
 When a crowd wanted Jesus to condemn an adulterous woman, he forgives her instead: "'If any one of you is without sin, let him be the first to throw a stone at her'" (John 8:7 NIV).
 When no one steps forward, he continues: "'Neither do I condemn you,' Jesus declared.
 'Go now and leave your life of sin'" (v.
 11).

 Jesus also never forces his ideas down anyone's throat.
 You will not find him manipulating or begging people to believe in him, and he certainly isn't in the business of controlling their behavior.
 In Matthew Chapter 7, Jesus makes it clear that if a person insists he wants nothing to do with his teachings, he will honor that person's request.
 But if a person wants the the light of life, he must simply ask: "'Ask and it will be given to you; seek and you will find; knock and the door will be opened to you'" (Matthew 7:7, NIV).
 Jesus shares with people his knowledge and tells them they would be wise to listen and obey.
 Then, he gives them space to either follow him or walk away.
 But above all, his approach is love.
-10 Dating Mindsets Sabotaging Your Love Life
+Is This You?
+10 Personality Types Who Struggle To Find True Love

 In 1 Corinthians 13, it says that love is patient and kind and that it does not keep a record of wrongs.
 It says that love forgives all things.
 If God is love, as the Bible says he is, then he regards all people with a loving attitude—even when we make poor decisions, when we ignore his word, or when we mess up.
 He shows us love, and that is what he expects us to show each other.